ndd21/PHYS281/docs/exercises.md

 ### Exercise {{ counter() }}

 !!! question
-    Write a class that implements a tic-tac-toe game.
+    Write a class that implements a noughts-and-crosses game.

 ??? info "Solution"
     A potential solution is: